Eleventh Night: Sectarianism

 Eleventh Night bonfires sometimes involve sectarian displays.
 Symbols of Irish nationalism/republicanism (such as the Irish tricolour), and symbols of Catholicism, are often burnt on the bonfires.
 The tricolours on such bonfires may be daubed with sectarian slogans such as "Kill All Taigs" (KAT) or "Kill All Irish" (KAI).
 Effigies and posters of Irish nationalist election candidates are also sometimes burnt, which has been condemned as "inciting hatred".
 More recently, symbols of the large Polish immigrant community were burnt on some bonfires, which was described as "racist intimidation".

 During the Troubles, loyalist paramilitary groups like the Ulster Defence Association (UDA) and Ulster Volunteer Force (UVF) used Eleventh Night bonfires to hold "shows of strength", which involved masked gunmen firing volleys of shots into the air.
 After the conflict, some bonfire events have continued to be controlled by current or former loyalist paramilitary members.
 A 2018 government-backed report noted they were a way for paramilitaries to "extend their legitimacy and control community activities".
 In some cases, attempts by the authorities to intervene in controversial bonfires has sparked paramilitary violence.

 In July 2025, loyalists burnt an effigy of dark mannequins with a sign saying "stop the boats", as well as an Irish national tricolour flag.

+In July 2026, loyalists burnt a Mosque replica.
+Signs saying "secure our borders" and "end the threat of radical Islam" were also placed on the pyre.